White box testing

 - White Box Testing – Disadvantages

-Since this method of testing it closely tied with the application being testing, tools to cater to every kind of implementation/platform may not be readily available.
+Since tests may involve high complexity, they demand highly skilled resources who possess in-depth knowledge of programming and implementation.
+Test script maintenance can be a burden if the implementation changes too frequently.
+This method of testing is closely tied to the application being tested, tools to cater to every kind of implementation/platform may not be readily available.

 White Box Testing is like the work of a mechanic who examines the engine to see why the car is not moving.

-- white-box testing: Testing based on an analysis of the internal structure of the component or
+- Testing based on an analysis of the internal structure of the component or system.